 - You only need 5 very simple main ingredients to make it.
 Mix-ins are optional!

-- It’s an absolute crowd pleaser.
+- An ideal no-bake chocolate dessert for parties, BBQs, picnics, afternoon tea, cake stalls and more.
+It’s an absolute crowd pleaser.
 Who doesn’t like gooey, fudgy, biscuit-y chocolaty things?
-Point taken, right?

 - It’s very customizable.
 Stick to the 5 main ingredients, or add nuts, dried fruit, Rice Krispies (Rice Bubbles), fudge, caramel or whichever mix-ins you like (scroll down for loads more ideas!).